2018 United States Senate elections: Indiana

 One-term Democrat Joe Donnelly was elected with 50.04% of the vote in 2012.
-He ran.
+He ran for reelection.
 He won the Democratic primary unopposed.

 State Representative Mike Braun won the May 8 Republican primary.
 U.S. Representatives Luke Messer and Todd Rokita also ran for the Republican nomination.

 James Johnson ran as an independent.

-Braun won election with 51% of the vote, defeating Joe Donnelly.
+Braun won the election with 51% of the vote, defeating Joe Donnelly.